zelabbas/Inception/file2.md

 # Docker Tags:
     Docker tags are refrence to docker images

+# Dockerfile
+    Docker can build images automatically by reading the instrucations from a Dockerfile.
+    A Dockerfile is a text document that contains all the commandsa user could call on the command line to assemble an image